BLKSerene/Wordless/doc/doc.md

   If the token happens to exist in the vocabulary of multiple languages, all syllabified forms with their applicable languages will be listed.

   If there is no syllable tokenization support for the language where the token is found, "No language support" is displayed instead.
-To check which languages have syllable tokenization support, please refer to section [12.1 Supported Languages](#doc-12-1).
+To check which languages have syllable tokenization support, please refer to [Section 12.1](#doc-12-1).

 - **7.4 Frequency**<br>
   The number of occurrences of the token in each file.

 - **7.5 Dispersion**<br>
   The dispersion of the token in each file.
 You can change the measure of dispersion used via **Generation Settings → Measure of Dispersion**.
-See section [12.4.3 Measures of Dispersion & Adjusted Frequency](#doc-12-4-3) for more details.
+See [Section 12.4.3](#doc-12-4-3) for more details.

 - **7.6 Adjusted Frequency**<br>
   The adjusted frequency of the token in each file.
 You can change the measure of adjusted frequency used via **Generation Settings → Measure of Adjusted Frequency**.
-See section [12.4.3 Measures of Dispersion & Adjusted Frequency](#doc-12-4-3) for more details.
+See [Section 12.4.3](#doc-12-4-3) for more details.

 - **7.7 Number of Files Found**<br>
   The number of files in which the token appears at least once.